mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 silently after 2 minutes of inactivity.
 See the "Reconfigure Proxy" above for a possible list of solutions.

-### Use Long-Polling instead of Websocket/XHR
+### Use LONG_POLLING instead of Websocket/XHR

-When using XHR/Websocket, Vaadin will in fact use TWO connections: one XHR connection sending stuff from server to client, and a new TCP/IP connection whenever client needs to send something to the server.
+When using WEBSOCKET_XHR, Vaadin will in fact use TWO connections: one XHR connection sending stuff from server to client, and a new TCP/IP connection whenever client needs to send something to the server.
 That greatly increases the risk of desynchronizing state and receiving messages out-of-order.